spk3077/domxss-scanner/README.md

 Selenium Python Project to Scan for DOM XSS vulnerabilities on a site.
 Includes Tests!

 ## Prerequisites
-The script assumes you are running the web server on the latest Ubuntu version Run and install the necessary dependencies below:
+The script assumes you are running the web server on the latest Ubuntu version *and have access to the internet* Run and install the necessary dependencies below:

     # Clone GitHub